Top 10: Good Deals in Moscow & Saint-Petersburg

 Winzavod is a huge center for contemporary art in Moscow opened to public for free.
 Located in several former industrial buildings (and among them Moscow’s beer factory) in Moscow’s city center, it presents to public several contemporary projects.
 A bit underground (but not too much since Dmitri Medvedev visited it during his presidentship), Winzavod is a good way to spend a casual afternoon in Moscow for free, and discover a younger kind of Russian intelligentsia (you can call them hipsters).
 Let’s chill there!

-Izmailovo Kremlin (Moscow)
+Izmaylovo Kremlin (Moscow)

-Christ the Savior on the Spilled Blood (St-Petersburg)
+Church of the Savior on Blood (Saint-Petersburg)

 Usually churches are free… but this one is technically not a church, in fact it’s a museum (did you know that or are you just pretending?), and thus it isn’t free.
 But the famous Church of the Savior on Spilled Blood, built as a memorial to Alexander II’s murder, is absolutely divine.
 For a few rubles you’ll be able to pay a tribute and pray for the Russian tsar’s memory… and also admire the exquisite shining and goldish mosaics that cover all its walls and its roof.